• Skip to main content

 A study done by Pnina Ron MA and Ariela Lowenstein PhD found that one of the major factors causing unhappiness in second marriages is unmet psychological and emotional intimacy needs.

-Emotional neglect is defined as a pattern of ignoring or not attending to another person’s emotional needs.
-In a word, it is a relationship that lacks intimate connections.
+Since we define emotional neglect as a pattern of ignoring or not attending to another person’s emotional needs, it is a relationship that lacks emotional intimacy and emotional connections.

 This can take many forms, such as not providing emotional support, not showing affection, or not being interested in your partner’s life.
 While it may not seem like a big deal, emotional neglect can have a serious impact on a marriage.